roytang/blog/content/posts/2005/03/movie-id-puzzle.md

 ][1]

-Hint: One of them is &#8220;Trading Places&#8221; That&'s the hardest one I got so far, after about ten minutes of answering. 😀
+Hint: One of them is &#8220;Trading Places&#8221; That's the hardest one I got so far, after about ten minutes of answering. 😀

  [1]: http://www.boingboing.net/2005/03/10/movieid_puzzle_name_.html